baronwoy/tetris/README.md

 ### Roadmap
 * Plan to implement a pause menu
+* Plan to implement Success screen if a user manages to reach 40 lines cleared
 * Plan to improve rotation and movement of block
 * Plan to have more blocks presented in the 'Next' window
 * Plan to display an animation for the line clear